samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ### Fortifications

 A fortification is a reward usually given to seasoned adventurers who demonstrate unwavering fealty to a powerful political figure or ruling body, such as a monarch, a knighthood, or a council of wizards.
 A fortification can be anything from a fortress in the heart of a city to a provincial keep on the borderlands.
 While the fortification is for the characters to govern as they see fit, the land on which it sits remains the property of the crown or local ruler.
 Should the characters prove disloyal or unworthy of the gift, they can be asked or forced to relinquish custody of the fortification.
-In that respect, the fortification is different from the characters’ Bastions (described in [chapter 8](/sources/dnd/dmg-2024/bastions)).
+In that respect, the fortification is different from the characters' Bastions (described in [chapter 8](/sources/dnd/dmg-2024/bastions)).
 However, you can also use the gift of a fortification as a pretext for the characters acquiring their Bastions.

 The individual bequeathing the fortification might offer to pay its maintenance costs for one or more months, after which the characters inherit that responsibility.
 The type of fortification determines its maintenance costs, as shown in the Maintenance Costs table.